KhalidAlansary/ugly-duckling/README.md

 ## Overview

-Ugly Duckling is a simple XML parser written in C++.
-It reads an XML file and prints the XML tree using BFS.
+Ugly Duckling is a simple yet powerful multipurpose XML utility written in C++.

 ## Features